 Across the country in Middleborough, Mass., J.T.
 Nichols Middle School students may also be seen running through the halls, for many of the same reasons.
 Depending on the weather, students participating in a cross country running unit designed by teachers Kelly Rich and Meghan Enos may be forced off the nearby trails, school rules beware.

-“When we do get bad weather, we turn that day’s class into running through the hallways,” Rich said, “which the kids get really excited for because they get to run in the halls and not get [in trouble].”
+“When we do get bad weather, we turn that day’s class into running through the hallways,” Rich said, “which the kids get really excited for because they get to run in the halls and not get .”

 Rich’s students also run with the IHT Zone HRMs and are studying how exercise, namely running, can benefit them long-term.